-In specific, The National Institute of the Entrepreneur as public organism promotes the entrepreneurial culture; supports the creation and consolidation of more micro, small and medium enterprises; which will make easier for more companies to grow from micro to small, from small to medium and from medium to large; and will promote its successful and competitive insertion in international markets.
+In specific, The National Institute of the Entrepreneur as public organism promotes the entrepreneurial culture, supports the creation and consolidation of more micro, small and medium enterprises, which will make easier for more companies to grow from micro to small, from small to medium and from medium to large, and will promote its successful and competitive insertion in international markets.
 Above all, the most important fact is that this organism brings the financing schemes closer to the productive activity so that it truly reaches those who require it (INADEM, 2019).
 Within this framework, Achtenhagen, Naldi & Melin (2010) have recognized that the research on entrepreneurship still focuses too narrowly on growth, creating a gap bewtween the meanings assigned to growth by practitioners and how growth is defined and measured in academic research.
 In specific, in this article we aim to respond to this gap by applying emprirical research.
 Additionally, the lack of studies on entrepreneurship in manufacturing companies in the State of Aguascalientes in Mexico justify the originality and the need of this study, especially considering the huge impact that this industry have as a sector in the mexican economy and that entrepreneurial innovation in developing countries is an important factor for transition toward development as entrepreneurship can certainly reduce poverty and increase the quality of life (Pathak, 2008).
 This study is based on empirical evidence found in the State of Aguascalientes in Mexico in 217 manufacturing companies.
 It is important to highlight that the purpose of the study is to gain new insights into whether and why the entrepreneurial orientation has an impact on competitiveness and growth in the manufacturing industry.

 Given the above, its convenient to specify that the general objective of the present research is to demonstrate the impact that the entrepreneurial orientation has on the competitiveness and growth of manufacturing companies in the state of Aguascalientes.
-In addition, the specific objectives of this study are the following: 1) to analyze the effect of entrepreneurial orientation on competitiveness of manufacturing companies in the State of Aguascalientes in Mexico; and 2) to explain the effect of entrepreneurial orientation on growth of manufacturing companies in the State of Aguascalientes in Mexico; and 2) to explain the effect of entrepreneurial orientation on growth of manufacturing companies in the State of Aguascalientes in Mexico.
+In addition, the specific objectives of this study are the following:

+- 1. to analyze the effect of entrepreneurial orientation on competitiveness of manufacturing companies in the State of Aguascalientes in Mexico. - 2. to explain the effect of entrepreneurial orientation on growth of manufacturing companies in the State of Aguascalientes in Mexico.